vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_08_configure_private_endpoints_asc.md

 ## Objectives

-After you complete this lab, you will be able to:
+After you complete this challenge, you will be able to:

 - Lock down the Azure Database for MySQL Single Server instance by using a private endpoint
 - Lock down the Key Vault instance by using a private endpoint
 - Test your setup

-## Lab Duration
+## Challenge Duration

 - **Estimated Time**: 60 minutes

 ## Instructions

-During this lab, you'll:
+During this challenge, you'll:

 - Lock down the Azure Database for MySQL Single Server instance by using a private endpoint
 - Lock down the Key Vault instance by using a private endpoint